 Let’s get started.

-With the human attention span reportedly getting shorter by the day, it comes as no surprise that the short video ads are proving to be a much more effective marketing strategy than longer ads and research proves this too.
-A study published by the Advertising Research Foundation shows that seven-second ads are 60% as effective as 30 second ads.
+With the human attention span reportedly getting shorter by the day, it comes as no surprise that short video ads are proving to be a much more effective marketing strategy than longer ads and research proves this too.
+A study published by the Advertising Research Foundation shows that seven-second ads are 60% as effective as 30-second ads.